Track Denizens of Doom

 New or nearly new tires of adequate speed rating must be used.
 Tires

-must show no signs of aging, and must have adequate tread depth throughout
+must show no signs of ageing, and must have adequate tread depth throughout

 the entire event.